 - Physics 014: Physics for Future Leaders

-- Physics 016: Physics of Climate Change
+- Physics 016: Earth’s Energy Balance and Climate Change

 - Dzakpasu R, Johnson BR, Olopade JO.
 The University of Ibadan/Grass Foundation Workshop in Neuroscience Teaching.
 J Undergrad Neurosci Educ.
 16(1):E13-E17 (2017)